 Speak With an NYC Construction Accident Attorney Now

 We offer a free consultation.
-Call Dansker & Aspromonte Associates today.
+Call Dansker & Aspromonte Associates LLP today.
 Don’t delay however as there are deadlines that limit your rights.
 If you fail to bring your claim before the deadline expires, you could be forever prevented from recovering the compensation you deserve.

 Innovative Legal StrategiesEach client that comes to our team gets a managing partner and trial partner dedicated to their case.
 We put our collective 100 years of experience behind your case to obtain the best possible outcome on your behalf.